yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 - `yrtpet_reconstruct`: Reconstruction executable for OSEM.
 Includes sensitivity image generation
-- `yrtpet_forward_project`: Forward project an image into a Fully3D histogram
+- `yrtpet_forward_project`: Forward project an image into a fully 3D histogram
-- `yrtpet_convert_to_histogram`: Convert a list-mode (or any other datatype input) into a Fully3D histogram or a sparse histogram
+- `yrtpet_convert_to_histogram`: Convert a list-mode (or any other datatype input) into a fully 3D histogram or a sparse histogram
-- (Subject to change) `yrtpet_prepare_additive_correction`: Prepare a Fully3D
+- (Subject to change) `yrtpet_prepare_additive_correction`: Prepare a fully 3D
   histogram for usage in OSEM as additive correction.
 Bins will contain `(randoms+scatter)/(acf*sensitivity)`.